Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 • high

-Former CEO Rick Svetkoff resigned Feb 2026 after making $1.9M in unauthorized withdrawals to himself and wife's company without board approval.
-Company recognized $395K loss and is pursuing recovery through counterclaims.
+Former CEO Rick Svetkoff resigned Feb 2026 after allegedly making $1.9M in unauthorized transfers to himself and his wife's company.
+Company pursuing recovery; Svetkoff countersued for $26M claiming breach of fiduciary duty.

 • high

-Two banks froze $1.3M in company accounts due to control disputes with former CEO.
-Combined with $1.5M in recovery efforts, $2.9M of assets are inaccessible, creating substantial doubt about ability to continue operations.
+Banks froze $1.3M in company accounts due to control disputes with former CEO.
+Combined with $1.5M in unauthorized withdrawals under recovery, company discloses substantial doubt about ability to continue as going concern.

 • high